 "We want as adults to set a good example for our kids to show events don't have to have alcohol to have fun," said Brooks.

 Holly Hamer, chairwoman of the Board of Library Trustees, said drinking at these functions has been limited.
-She said
+She said it can also be used as an example for responsible drinking.

 Select Board members said reinforcing their commitment to the existing bylaw would still allow the board to reject a temporary license or set conditions when appropriate.